top of page

 Guitarist and vocalist, born and raised in Connecticut and began his musical career at the age of 13.
 Billy attended the University of Maine Augusta majoring in music as well as graduating from the world renowned Musicians Institute located in Hollywood CA. His extensive music career includes performing with Chuck Negron (Three Dog Night), Bobby Kimball (Toto), Mickey Dolenz (The Monkees), Dennis Yost (Classics IV ) and many other million seller artists.
 Well versed in many genres, Billy has toured the US and abroad playing Rock, Blues and Country music….his unique guitar solos and musicianship have gained him respect and notability in the music community.

-Tober Mei on vocals
+Tober Mei on vocals and percussion

 Tober Mei, featured vocalist